Bene Israel: Life in Israel

 The Report of the High Level Commission on the Indian Diaspora (2012) reviewed life in Israel for the Bene Israel community.
 It noted that the city of Beersheba in Southern Israel has the largest community of Bene Israel, with a sizable one in Ramla.
 They have a new kind of transnational family.
 Generally the Bene Israel have not been politically active and have been of modest means.
 They have not formed continuing economic connections to India and have limited political status in Israel.
-Jews of Indian origin are generally regarded as Sephardic; they have become well integrated religiously with the Sephardhim community in Israel.
+Jews of Indian origin are generally regarded as Sephardic; they have become well integrated religiously within the Sephardic community in Israel.
 Abbink, on the other hand, states that the Bene Israel have become a distinct ethnic minority in Israel.
-The community despite being in Israel for many generations has maintained many of their traditions from India such as Malida (ritual offerings) and wedding rituals such as mehndi.
-The prophet Elijah has become a kind of patron saint for Bene Israel.
-A ritual of thanksgiving dedicated to the Prophet Elijah is called Eliahu HaNabi, and is performed at weddings and other celebratory events.
-The ceremony features a tray of malida, parched rice, grated coconut, fruits, nuts and sugar.
-The ceremony is regarded as a boundary marker between the Bene Israel and other Jewish communities.
+The community, despite having been in Israel for many generations, has maintained many of their traditions from India.
+For example, traditional wedding rituals such as mehndi remain in practice.
+The Malida ceremony—a thanksgiving ritual commemorating the Jewish prophet Elijah, who has become a kind of patron saint for Bene Israel—is also still practiced.
+This ceremony is regarded as unique to the Bene Israel Jewish community.
+It is also called Eliahu HaNabi (the Hebrew name for Elijah) and is performed at weddings and other celebratory events.
+The ceremony features the malida food—a tray of flattened rice, grated coconut, raisins, spices, and fruit of two or more different kinds.
 The Community also observes Tashlich, the ceremony of taking a ritual bath at Rosh Hashanah.
-The Bene Israel also like to attend their own synagogues to maintain group life.
-This is also seen in higher levels of endogamy compared to other Jewish groups.
+The Bene Israel like to attend their own synagogues to maintain group life.
+Their group lifestyle can be seen through their higher levels of endogamy compared to other Jewish groups.

 Religiously, the Bene Israel adopted the devotional singing style Kirtan from their Marathi Hindu neighbors.
 A popular Kirtan is one based on the Story of Joseph.
 Their main traditional musical instruments are the Indian Harmonium and the Bulbul tarang.

-The Central Organisation of Indian Jews in Israel (COIJI) was founded by Noah Massil.
-The organization has twenty chapters around Israel.
+The Central Organisation of Indian Jews in Israel (COIJI) was founded by Noah Massil.The organization has twenty chapters around Israel.
 Maiboli, the newsletter for the Bene Israel community is edited by Noah Masil.
 There is also a website called Indian Jewish Community in Israel which coordinates various cultural activities organized by the community.
 The community in Israel opened the museum of Indian Jewish Heritage in the town of Dimona in 2012.
 The museum is currently run by volunteers.
 At present, the museum has a small collection of items donated by the community.
 It also holds cultural and cooking classes for all communities.

 Migration to other countries

-Members of Bene Israel also settled in Britain, and North America, mostly in Canada.
+Members of Bene Israel also settled in Britain and North America, mostly in Canada.